Sommer-tidal/goose-personality/README.md

 # Goose Personality Customizer

-A Goose extension that allows you to customize how Goose responds to you using a friendly web interface.
+A Goose extension that allows you to customize how Goose responds to you using a simple web interface.

 ## Features

-- Easy-to-use web interface for managing personality styles
+- Visual web interface for managing personality styles
-- Multiple built-in personality styles
+- Built-in personality styles (Friendly and Professional)
-- Custom instructions for each style
+- Customize instructions for each style
-- Persistent storage between sessions
+- Changes persist between sessions
-- Real-time updates
+- Real-time preview of personality settings

 ## Installation